BetterMuSeek

 How to set up a 12-string guitar

-There are several important factors to consider while answering the question of how to set up a 12-string guitar.
+Several important factors must be considered when answering the question of how to set up a 12-string guitar.
 This is essential for optimal performance and to avoid potential damage.

 Let’s delve into the key aspects of setting up a 12-string guitar: strings, alignment, action, tuning, and maintenance.